-There is a lot to tell about inlay soles and heelcups and their relationship to heel spur / plantar fasciitis.
+There is a lot to tell about inlay soles and heelcups and their relationship to heel spur and plantar fasciitis.
 Having a wrong stance of the foot is one of the main factors contributing to developing heelspur, and inlays can play a role in preventing this.
-Especially in the beginning stage of a heelspur it is possible to gain results with some pretty cheap heelcups, while for a little bit more you can have an inlay sole with even more support for the foot.
+Especially in the beginning stage of a heelspur it is possible to gain results with some pretty cheap heelcups, while for a little bit more you can have an inlay sole with even more support for the foot, sometimes designed specifically for heel spur.
 Let's discuss both:

 Remember that both heelcups and inlay soles deliver a standard solution, so they may not be fit for everybody.
 In case they don't treat the heel spur enough, please consult a doctor, or go to a podiatrist for some custom inlay soles.